karomancer/portfolio-nextjs/site/src/content/portfolio/tv-remote.md

 ---
 title: TV Remote
-description: A reverse engineered remote used to control a meta makeshift TV in presenting the history and mythology of the TV remote.
+description: A reverse engineered remote used to control a meta makeshift TV in presenting the history of the TV remote.
 slug: /portfolio/tv-remote
 collaborators: []
 class: Learning the World, One Thing at a Time